Mastodoonte/CPP/README.md

 ## 👀 Objectives
 This project brought us to work on the cpp language for the first time.
-We covered many topics such as subtype polymorphism, abstract classes and interfaces, iterators, algorithms, inheritance and many others.
+We covered many topics such as subtype polymorphism, abstract classes interfaces, iterators, algorithms, inheritance and many others.

 <!--badges : https://badge42.vercel.app-->